nagaraj-real/nextjs-chat/README.md

 Retrieval-Augmented Generation (RAG) is a cutting-edge approach to question answering with large language models (LLMs) like Cohere.
 It combines two key steps:

-Retrieval: The RAG system searches its knowledge base for relevant passages that align with the user's question.
+*Retrieval*: The RAG system searches its knowledge base for relevant passages that align with the user's question.
 This knowledge base can be a collection of documents, FAQs, or other text resources related to resumes.

-Augmented Generation: The LLM (Cohere in this case) analyzes the retrieved passages and uses them to inform its response.
+*Augmented Generation*: The LLM (Cohere in this case) analyzes the retrieved passages and uses them to inform its response.
 This helps to ensure that the chatbot's answers are grounded in factual information and targeted to the specific resume-related query.

 This RAG approach enhances the accuracy and focus of the chatbot's responses compared to LLMs that generate answers solely based on their internal training data.

-**Getting Started:**
+### Getting Started

 **Prerequisites (R):**